Evaluation Research

 Methodologies: SPR evaluations have identified strategies to improve the cost-effectiveness and

-impact of programs in business and the human services, and have included such varied methodologies
+impact of programs in business and human services, and have included a variety of methodologies such as:

 - Descriptive studies of